Asana, Pranayama & Teaching Techniques

 Application & practicum will allow you to apply what you have learned & practiced in a wider context.
 You will teach a beginner’s course, at the studio to real people (if you wish, or elsewhere), some of which will be observed or recorded for your final submission.

 The practicum element of the course enables you to put into action the knowledge you have gained & get direct feedback on client work.
 It is designed to enable students to pave the way to becoming skilled yoga teachers.

 Attending yoga classes outside of the teacher training with the following stipulations:

-Each class must be evaluated via a written diary & are part of the final submission.
+Each class must be signed by a certified teacher & are part of the final submission.